Cyber Forensics

 Raw Disk Viewer

-On a drive, data is generally stored in file system files and directories but when it comes to forensics we need a deeper inspection of drives we can have a piece of evidence within the raw sectors of the drive, image.
+On a drive, file system files and directories generally store data, but when forensics examines drives, we need a deeper inspection to find evidence within the raw sectors of the drive image.
 These sectors are not accessible through the Operating system but we can access the raw sectors through OS Forensic’s Raw Disk Viewer.

 Raw Disk Viewer includes text/hex searching, highlighting of relevant disk offsets, and decoding of known disk structures (such as MBR, GPT)